7 Projections for Travel Programs

 The pandemic has also heightened the importance of cost control and change management in travel programs.
 Sustainability is also firmly back on the corporate agenda.

 With the deadline to meet the UN’s Sustainable Development Goals (SDGs) just ten years away, reducing environmental impact is now urgent.
-Although the Trump administration pulled the U.S. out of the Paris Agreement which gives signatory countries until 2030 to reduce emissions by 55%, this has sharpened minds on how companies’ emissions from business travel (and carbon intensive air travel in particular) can be reduced, according to a study published by PhocusWire.
+The Paris Agreement which gives signatory countries until 2030 to reduce emissions by 55%, has sharpened minds on how companies’ emissions from business travel (and carbon intensive air travel in particular) can be reduced, according to a study published by PhocusWire.